Shredmetal/llmtest/readme.md

 ## Testing Hierarchy

-llm-app-test is designed to complement existing LLM evaluation approaches.
+llm-app-test is designed to complement existing approaches.
 We recommend this testing hierarchy:

 1. **Behavioral Testing (llm-app-test)**
     - Fast, cost-effective first line of testing
-    - Validates if your LLM application is doing the RIGHT thing
+    - Validates IF your LLM application is even working as intended
     - Tests core functionality and behavior
     - Must pass before proceeding to benchmarking
     - Failure indicates fundamental problems with the application